joshplotkin/modeling-football-outcomes-2019/README.md

   * Scraped 12 years of NFL outcomes and stats from 10 sources (notebooks/00_source_data, URLs scrubbed).
   * Combined all data sources into a unified schema, as visualized below (notebooks/01_create_hive_data_model).
   * EDA with pySpark and pandas (notebooks/{02_exploration, 03_labels}).
-  * Engineered >100 features with a backlog for more in-depth features (notebooks/05_feature_engineering).
+  * Engineered >100 features with pySpark, with a backlog for more in-depth features (notebooks/05_feature_engineering).

 ## Model Pipeline Example Usage and Visualizations
 * I've gotten nerd sniped and it has also become a project to automate many of the modeling steps I take when tuning a Machine Learning model: